 Fifth, now put the items under the relevant category.
-For instance, the items accounting for top 70-80% of the total inventory value will come under Category A. Similarly, items representing the next 15% will come under Category B. And, the remaining items will come under Category C.
+For instance, the items accounting for the top 70-80% of the total inventory value will come under Category A. Similarly, items representing the next 15% will come under Category B. And the remaining items will come under Category C.

 How to Treat Categories?

 Now that we know how to put the items under each category, we must also know what different levels of treatment and attention each of these categories deserves.
 Our main objective should be to leverage this analysis.
 And don’t get lost or distracted by the volume of products.
 Instead, ensure due control and attention on critical and high-value items.
 And smooth availability of products to ensure uninterrupted production.

 - We need to follow strict inventory control and planning.